 - IBC Members

-Name Role Frank Champlin, PhD Chair** Earl Blewett, PhD ** Diana Sue Katz, PhD Non-affiliated Gerwald Kohler, PhD ** William (B.J.)
-Reddig, BS Lab representative Catharine Worthen, MS Non-affiliated David Wallace, PhD Animal expert Alternate Members Ratnakar Deole, PhD **alternate for any affiliated scientist George Huang, PhD **alternate for any affiliated scientist IBC Member Guidance
+Name Role Frank Champlin, PhD Chair** George Huang, PhD member Diana Sue Katz, PhD Non-affiliated Gerwald Kohler, PhD member William (B.J.)
+Reddig, BS Lab representative Catharine Worthen, MS Non-affiliated David Wallace, PhD Chemical Hygiene expert Alternate Members Ratnakar Deole, PhD **alternate for any affiliated scientist Dolores Vazquez-Sanroman **alternate for any affiliated scientist IBC Member Guidance